Education Series

 - Please rinse your recycling

-- Clean hard plastic, #1-7 (including the non-compostable type of plastic cups), excluding beverage containers which go to returnables.
+- Hard plastic, #1-7 (excluding beverage containers which go to returnables)

 - Aerosol cans (empty)